amasotti/exercism-kotlin/README.md

 ## What Will You Find Here?

-Nothing exceptionally interesting, to be honest.
+Nothing fascinating, to be honest.
 This repository contains my solutions / attempts to various coding challenges from Exercism from the Kotlin track (I have other tracks going on as well)

 It's more the typical repository-for-myself kind of thing, but if you're interested in seeing how I solved